 a Detailed Estimate (Budget) for the Advances;

-for authorisation to transfer funds for the procurement of Products and/or Services and payment of its Agent’s Fees, signed where applicable by a duly authorised signatory of the EON or Banking Agreement.
+for authorisation to transfer funds for the procurement of Products and/or Services and payment of its Agent’s Fees, signed where applicable by a duly authorised signatory of the EON or banking arrangement.

 On receipt of the amount claimed, Crown Agents will credit it to the Procurement Account and will immediately debit the whole amount to be received by it pursuant to Appendix B of this Agreement - Payment Schedule - 4.1 First Payment.